 For the proper management of estate assets, it is important that the fiduciary quickly secure all of the assets and have them appraised.
 There are certain assets that can be immediately accessed if the requirements have been met.
 Assets like insurance policies may require the filing of a claim.
 Tangible assets, such as vehicles, jewelry, household furniture, collectibles and artwork, should be evaluated by a professional appraiser, as should real estate.

 Another one of a fiduciary’s duties is to ensure that outstanding bills and expenses associated with the management of the estate are paid.
 A fiduciary is also responsible for notifying creditors, in writing if required, if there is to be a delay in payment.
 Complications may arise if certain bills are not paid as soon as possible.

 An attorney can assist fiduciaries with the administration of an estate.
-The attorney may provide guidance regarding the payment of certain bills as well as advice on preparing and filing required tax returns.
+The Orange County Trustee & Fiduciary Responsibilities Lawyer may provide guidance regarding the payment of certain bills as well as advice on preparing and filing required tax returns.